 Before your holiday, take note of where the nearest emergency vet is located.
 It’s reassuring to know ‘just in case’.
 Give yourself that peace of mind and then enjoy your holiday.

 Off-peak times are perfect for dog-friendly holidays.
-Not only can you access beaches that are often “off-limits” to dogs during the summer months, but you can enjoy quality time with your four-legged friend away from the crowds.
+Not only can you access dog-friendly beaches that are often “off-limits” during the summer months, but you can enjoy quality time with your four-legged friend away from the crowds.
 Don’t worry about the weather – your dog certainly won’t.

 If you're thinking about treating your dog to a well-deserved break, our latest pet friendly holiday deals can be found here.